 Preparation

-1. Cut the eggplant into thin slices with a kitchen mandolin .
+- Slice the eggplant into thin rounds with a kitchen mandoline.

-2. Arrange them on the baking tray and roast them for a few minutes on the grill function (you don't have them ready at all, keep an eye on them because in 10 minutes you will have them ready, even more so if you use the air function).
-Halfway through cooking in the oven, add salt and oil.
+- Arrange them on the baking tray and roast them for a few minutes using the grill setting (they'll be ready in no time, don't take your eyes off them because in 10 minutes they'll be done, even sooner if you use the air setting).
+Halfway through oven cooking, add salt and oil.

-3. When the eggplant is done, you arrange it on a tray (I use this white Revol porcelain a lot).
+- When the eggplant is cooked, place it on a tray (I use a lot this white Revol porcelain one).

-5. Add some more salt, oil and a drizzle of honey or maple syrup in a zig zag pattern, going over any bit of eggplant and honey.
+- Add a bit more salt, oil and a drizzle of honey or maple syrup in a zigzag pattern, passing over every piece of eggplant and honey.

-• When it's time, use white eggplant.
-It is delicious.
+- When in season, use white eggplant.
+It's delicious.

-• Do not skimp on salt, the contrast with the sweet taste of honey is the grace of the recipe.
+- Don't skimp on salt, the contrast with the sweet flavor of the honey is the charm of the recipe.

-• You can make the recipe with the WMF dehydrator instead of using the oven.
-They are luxurious! (you have to go with a little more foresight, but it does not use as much energy as the oven).
+- You can make the recipe with the WMF dehydrator instead of using the oven.
+They turn out great! (you need a bit more planning, but it doesn't use as much energy as the oven).

-• You will have to decide, according to your tastes, if you serve the roasted aubergine, but a soft point, or if you prefer to make aubergine chips.
-In this case, better than when cutting the aubergine into slices, the cuts are very thin.
+- You'll have to decide, according to your taste, whether to serve the roasted eggplant slightly soft, or if you prefer to make eggplant chips.
+In that case, it's better to slice the eggplant very thinly.

 I hope you like it as much as we do.
-It is an appetizer that I make a lot in summer, but the truth is that on days when hunger is pressing and I want to serve a quick snack and to look good, I prepare it throughout the year.
+It's an appetizer I make a lot in summer, but the truth is that on days when I'm really hungry and want to serve a quick snack that looks good, I make it all year round.

-Do you dare to try?
-Those of you who do, I hope you tell me what you think.
+Will you dare to try it?
+If you do, I hope you'll tell me what you thought.

 Comments